-C. & R., page 56, states that a notice of appeal should be served.
 There was no notice of appeal served, simply a letter written to the Commander-in-Chief.
-There should have been an affidavit showing that they had complied with the regulations.
-The people that are asking that the ruling of your Commander-in-Chief be set aside haven't any right under the regulations to be heard because there is no proof that that notice was appealed.
+There should have been an affidavit showing that the had complied with the regulations.
+The people that are asking the ruling of your Commander-in-Chief be set aside haven't any right under the regulations to be heard because there is no proof that that notice was appealed.
 They have not complied with the law themselves.
 Every rightful delegate rightfully entitled to a vote voted in this Encampment.